Climate change, reefs and the Coral Triangle

 - Find out more from Reefs at Risk revisited in the Coral Triangle [World Resources Institute website]

-Impacts of climate change in the Coral TriangleClimate change in the Coral Triangle is already having a big impact on coastal ecosystems by warming, acidifying and rising seas.
+Impacts of climate change in the Coral TriangleClimate change in the Coral Triangle is already having a big impact on coastal ecosystems by warming, acidifying and raising sea levels.
 Coral Triangle reefs have experienced severe mass coral bleaching and mortality events as temperatures have periodically soared.

 These splendid reef systems will disappear if these events continue to increase in intensity and frequency.